 “I want to be there to pray, not for myself, but for the vulnerable women contemplating abortion, and for their unborn children.
 This topic really touches my heart, as I know the pain of losing a child.
 Our society must offer better support to mothers in difficult situations.
 Every life is valuable and deserves protection.
 Surely a simple prayer for the vulnerable cannot be banned?”, says Pavica Vojnović, who with the support of human rights organization ADF International is seeking justice in court to restore her fundamental rights to freedom of religion, assembly and speech.

 Twice a year, around 20 people had gathered to pray for the women facing abortion, and the lives of their unborn children.
-The vigils took place every day for 40 days– silently and peacefully.
+The vigils took place for 40 days– silently and peacefully.
 Despite Pavica applying for and being granted all of the necessary permissions for their previous vigils, the municipality has prevented them from praying near the facility for the past 2 years.

 Pavica and her group were not preventing anybody from entering the building, nor were they blocking the pavement in the surrounding area.